I hate it.

 It is the source of hope, empathy, accountability, and authenticity.

-If we want greater clarity in our purpose or deeper and more meaningful spiritual lives, vulnerability is the path.
+If I want greater clarity in my purpose or deeper and more meaningful spiritual life, vulnerability is the path.

 Vulnerability is not Weakness